-Penelope Roskell has performed as soloist at major concert halls throughout Britain, including concertos in the Barbican Concert Hall, Bridgewater Hall and Queen Elizabeth Hall and recitals in the Wigmore Hall and Purcell Room.
-She has also travelled widely throughout the world, playing recitals in over thirty countries in Western and Eastern Europe, the United States, Africa, Asia, and the Middle and Far East.
+Penelope has performed as soloist at major concert halls throughout Britain, including the Barbican Concert Hall, Wigmore Hall, Bridgewater Hall, Queen Elizabeth Hall and Purcell Room, with conductors including Sir Simon Rattle and Daniel Harding.
+She has also given solo tours in over thirty countries in Western and Eastern Europe, the United States, Africa, Asia, and the Middle and Far East.

 Author links and publications